A. MACROECONOMIC TRENDS

 Key Opportunities

 The life insurance sector plays a crucial role in channelling long-term savings while offering protection, income security, and annuity solutions.
 By 2030, over 100 crore individuals will fall within the insurable age bracket of 20 to 64 years, reinforcing the demand for savings and protection products.
-With a growing middle class, an expanding workforce, and enhanced financial literacy, insurance penetration is set to rise, driven by greater awareness and improved access to financial services.
+With a growing upper middle class, an expanding workforce and enhanced financial inclusion and literacy, insurance penetration is set to rise, driven by greater awareness and improved access to financial services.

-Indias economic growth further reinforces the potential for insurance expansion.
-India recorded the highest five-year average GDP growth rate amongst large economies, with per capita income crossing the $2,000 threshold in 2021an inflection point that typically marks a shift from subsistence spending to discretionary investments.
-Despite global uncertainties, Indias economy has remained resilient, achieving an estimated growth close to 6.5% in FY 2024-25 and outperforming other major economies.
-According to Swiss Re, life insurance premiums in India are expected to grow at 9% annually (in real currency terms) over the next decade, positioning the country as the worlds fifth-largest life insurance market.
-India is set to be the fastest-growing insurance market among G20 nations.
+Further, Indias economic growth further reinforces the potential for insurance expansion.
+India recorded the highest five-year average GDP growth rate amongst large economies, with per capita income crossing the USD 2,000 threshold in 2021 an inflection point that typically marks a shift from subsistence spending to discretionary investments.
+Despite global uncertainties, Indias economy has remained resilient, and is estimated to deliver GDP growth of 6.5% in FY 2025-26, outperforming other major economies.
+According to Swiss Re, life insurance premiums in India are expected to grow at 6.8% annually (in real currency terms) from 2026-2030.

-Shifting demographics, increasing life expectancy, and limited social security have made post-retirement financial security a concern in India.
-The proportion of the elderly population is expected to rise from the current 7% to nearly 17% by 2050, with a significant portion lacking coverage under formal social security schemes.
-Compared to global benchmarks, Indias pension market remains significantly underpenetrated at just 9% of GDP.
+The proportion of the elderly population (>65 years) is expected to rise to nearly 15% by 2050, with a significant portion lacking coverage under formal social security schemes.
+Compared to global benchmarks, Indias overall pension market remains significantly underpenetrated at just 3% of GDP.

 This presents a significant opportunity for insurers to offer long-term income and annuity products that align with customers financial goals and risk appetites.
 Additionally, the governments push for National Pension System (NPS) solutions further enhances the growth potential for annuity products.
 We remain optimistic about this segment and expect strong growth momentum in the coming years.